 Tedopi® is a specific treatment for HLA-A2+ patients, a key receptor for the cytotoxic T-immune response.

 Tedopi® benefits from strong patent protection and has received orphan status in the U.S. for HLA-A2 positive patients in NSCLC.
 In Europe, the product benefits from a personalized medicine status in HLA-A2 positive patients.

 Phase 1 and 2 trials demonstrated the ability of Tedopi® to restore the immune-surveillance of cancer cells in HLA-A2 positive responder patients while inducing early T-cell memory response.

 Additionally, a Phase 2 trial conducted in patients suffering from NSCLC with a poor prognosis, showed both a better survival rate in the Tedopi® treated group, as well as a positive correlation between epitope response and survival.

 ABOUT THE TEDOPI® CLINICAL PROGRAM

-Tedopi® is currently under evaluation in two major cancer indications: in NSCLC with an ongoing Phase 3 trial and in pancreatic cancer with a Phase 2 to be initiated early 2019.
+Tedopi® is currently under evaluation in two major cancer indications: in NSCLC with an ongoing Phase 3 trial and in pancreatic cancer with an ongoing Phase 2.